 This is a really fast and warm levain.
 It will be mature and ready to go after about 3 hours given the high percentage of mature starter used and the warm water.
 Check in on it after about 2-2.5 hours and make sure it’s moving along.
-If it looks like it’s ready, proceed to mixing.
+If it looks like it’s ready proceed directly to mixing.
 Conversely, if it needs a bit more time to mature give it the time it needs.

-At the same time you make the levain, also mix flour and water for the autolyse.
+At the same time, you make the levain, also mix flour and water for the autolyse.
 See the next step.

 2. Autolyse – 9:00 a.m.

-Mix flour and water (reserve 100g water for mix, later) in a bowl until all dry bits are hydrated.
+Mix flour and water (reserve 100g water for the mix, later) in a bowl until all dry bits are hydrated.
 Cover bowl and store somewhere warm (around 75-80ºF) for 3 hours, the same amount of time it takes for the levain to mature.

 Why such a long autolyse?
-When I use a high percentage of bread flour, or whole wheat flour, I like to increase the autolyse period to help soften the resulting dough.
+When I use a high percentage of bread flour or whole wheat flour, I like to increase the autolyse period to help soften the resulting dough.
 During this time you’ll notice the dough mixture becomes more extensible, much easier to stretch out and mix.